MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 3. We'll transform away window functions in some special cases (e.g., to TopK, or a simple grouped aggregation + self-join)
 4. Initially, we will resort to the old window function implementation in some cases, but this should become less and less over time.
 I think it will be possible to eventually implement all window function usage with the above 1.-3., but it will take time to get there.

-We’ll use the word ****index**** in the below text to mean the values of the ORDER BY column of the OVER clause, i.e., they are simply the values that determine the ordering.
+We’ll use the word **index** in the below text to mean the values of the ORDER BY column of the OVER clause, i.e., they are simply the values that determine the ordering.
 (Note that it’s sparse indexing, i.e., not every number occurs from 1 to n, but there are usually (big) gaps.)

-Now I’ll list all window functions, and how we’ll support them with one of the above approaches:
+Now I’ll list all window functions, and how we’ll support them with one of the above approaches.
+For a list of window functions, see https://www.postgresql.org/docs/current/functions-window.html

-- Frameless window functions
+- Frameless window functions (i.e., that either operate on an entire partition, e.g., ROW_NUMBER, or grab a value from a specific other row, e.g., LAG)
     - LAG/LEAD
         - For LAG/LEAD with an offset of 1, the sum function will just remember the previous value.
 (And we can have a similar one for LEAD.)
 This looks a bit weird as a sum function, but it will work:
             - it's associative;